-L = next sequence number expected on incoming packets

-R = last sequence number expected on incoming packets, plus one

-H(i) = first sequence number occupied by the i-th incoming packet

-T(i) = last sequence number occupied by the i-th incoming packet

-Receive Sequence State Information Figure 4.1-2

-R and L in figure 4.1-2 are related by the equation:

-R = L + WWhere W = the receive window size (4.1-5)
+newer sequence numbers

+Receive Sequence State Information Figure 4.1-2 N = next sequence number expected on incoming packets R = last sequence number expected on incoming packets, plus one H(i) = first sequence number occupied by the i-th incoming packet T(i) = last sequence number occupied by the i-th incoming packet R and N in figure 4.1-2 are related by the equation: $$\mathbf{R} = \mathbf{N} + \mathbf{W} \tag{4.1-5}$$ Where W = the receive window size.

 Note that the acceptance test for a packet, since it requires the end of a packet to lie in the window, is somewhat more restrictive than is absolutely necessary.
 If at least the first sequence number of the packet lies in the receive window, or if some part of the packet lies in the receive window, then the packet might be judged acceptable.
-Thus, in figure 4.1-2, at least packets (H(1)-T(1)) and (H(2)-T(2)) are acceptable by the strict rule and packet (H(3)-T(3)) may or may not be, depending on the rule.

-Note that when R = L, the receive window is zero and no packets should be acceptable except ACK packets.
+Thus, in figure 4.1-2, at least packets 1 (H(l)-T(l)) and 2 (H(2)-T(2)) are acceptable by the strict rule and packet 3 (H(3)-T(3)) may or may not be, depending on the strictness of interpretation of the rule.
+Note that when R = N, the receive window is zero and no packets should be acceptable except ACK packets.
 Thus, it should be possible for a TCP to maintain a zero receive window while transmitting data and receiving ACKs on a non-zero send window.
 We have taken advantage of the numbering scheme to protect certain control information as well.
 This is achieved by implicitly including some control flags in the sequence space so they can be retransmitted and acknowledged without confusion (i.e. one and only one copy of the control will be acted upon).
 Control information is not physically carried in the packet data space (see section 4.3.2 for typical internet TCP packet format).
 Consequently, we must adopt rules for implicitly assigning sequence numbers to control.
-Figure 4.1-3 shows where, in the sequence space occupied by a packet, the controls (if present) are considered to lie.
+In version 3 these sequenced controls have been reduced to only the SYN and FIN controls which are used only at connection opening and closing.
+For sequence number purposes, the SYN is considered to occur before the first actual data octet of the packet in which it occurs, while the FIN is considered to occur after the last actual data octet in a packet in which it occurs.
 The packet length includes both data and sequence-space-occupying controls.
+The main jobs of the TCP are: